tardate/LittleArduinoProjects/Electronics101/CD4060/RCOscillator/README.md

 ## Notes

-The CD4060 datasheet describes an RC Oscillator configuration for self-driving the ripple counter.
+The CD4060 datasheet describes an RC oscillator configuration for self-driving the ripple counter.
 A 50% duty cycle is achieved when R1 = R2.

 ![CD4060_rc_oscillator](./assets/CD4060_rc_oscillator.png?raw=true)